LibraryOfCongress/api.congress.gov/README.md

 ## Support

 Congress.gov staff will monitor and respond to any [issues](https://github.com/LibraryOfCongress/api.congress.gov/issues) created in this repository, and will initiate actions, as necessary.
 Before creating an issue in the repository, please review existing issues and add a comment to any issues relevant to yours.

+### Reporting suspected missing, inaccurate, or incomplete data

+Congress.gov maintains data exchanges with both chambers of Congress.
+The data available on the website and via the API are what have been delivered by chambers to Congress.gov.
+Reports of suspected missing, inaccurate, or incomplete data will be triaged by Congress.gov staff and referred to data partners in the House and Senate as appropriate.

 ## Change Management